teklynk/twitch_shoutout/README.md

 **!so @MrCoolStreamer** ***OR*** **!so MrCoolStreamer** ***OR*** use a custom command.

 You can also shout-out multiple channels like: **!so @MrCoolStreamer @WillStreamForBeer @RetroGamer @GamerGamingGames**.
-If you have timeOut=20, it will play a shoutout every 20 seconds for each person in the !so command.
+If you have timeOut=20, it will play a shout-out every 20 seconds for each person in the !so command.

 This can also be used to keep your viewers entertained on your BRB or starting soon scenes. **!so @teklynk @teklynk @teklynk @teklynk** Be sure to disable text overlay and chat message.
 You may want to set this as a seperate browser source with a different shout-out command like: **!brb @teklynk @teklynk @teklynk @teklynk**